-The following approvals and decisions are relevant to the ACN LSP area:
+The following approvals and decisions are relevant to the ACVLSP area:

-MRS Amendment 1029/33 relating to the entire Alkimos-Eglinton region, referred to the Environmental Protection Authority for under Environmental assessment the Protection Act, 1986.
-As a result of the formal environmental assessment and the MRS Amendment assessment process the majority of the ACNLSP area was zoned 'Urban' under the MRS. The portion of foreshore reserve that occupies the western margin of the ACNLSP area was reserved for 'Parks and Recreation' which forms part of Bush Forever Site No.397.
+MRS Amendment 1029/33 relating to the entire Alkimos-Eglinton region, was referred to the Environmental Protection Authority for assessment under the Environmental Protection Act 1986.
+As a result of the formal environmental assessment and the MRS Amendment assessment process the majority of the ACVLSP area was zoned 'Urban' under the MRS.

+The portion of foreshore reserve that occupies the western margin of the ACVLSP area was reserved for 'Parks and Recreation' which forms part of Bush Forever Site No.397.

-The EPA during its assessment of MRS Amendment 1029/33 did not identify any areas of 'regional conservation significance' within the 'Urban' zoned portion of the ACNLSP area.
+• The EPA during its assessment of MRS Amendment 1029/33 did not identify any areas of 'regional conservation significance' within the 'Urban' zoned portion of the ACVLSP area.